rdv-dev/kvm-gpu-passthrough/README.md

 </hostdev>
 ```

-Switch over to overview mode and validate that no other devices are on bus 0x06 and slot 0x00.
+Review the VM configuration and validate that no other devices are on bus 0x06 and slot 0x00.
 I had an existing VM that had some extra controller tags that conflicted with the bus and slot that was connected to the GPU passthrough.
 I had to remove that controller tag, which thankfully didn't hurt anything and allowed the GPU to be utilized correctly.

 ## Removing Channel (spice)
 I believe what this did was allow clipboard data to pass between guest and host as well as seamless mouse transition from outside to inside VM window.
 Removing this was not a big deal for me and in fact increases security (password leaks) and also just capturing the mouse normally into the VM makes more sense to me.

 # Tuning
 ## Games VM
-Regarding my VM for games, I found that while QXL is significantly more performant that VFIO for Video, there were issues when it came to running the games.
-I have a set of cheap USB speakers that I passthrough to this VM, no more audio issues.
-Additionally, updated the following line in the KVM configuration:
+Regarding my VM for games, I found that while QXL is significantly more performant that VFIO for Video, there were massive issues with the audio.
+I worked around this by passing a cheap set of USB speakers to this VM, which resolved the audio issues.
+Additionally, updated the following line in the KVM configuration which disables any audio output to the host via spice:

 Original:
 ```